 Treatment with nivolumab (Opdivo) was associated with a 5-year overall survival rate of 13.4% compared with 2.6% with docetaxel in patients with previously treated non–small cell lung cancer.

 Patients with untreated extensive-stage small cell lung cancer had statistically significant improvement in overall survival when the PD-L1 inhibitor durvalumab (Imfinzi) was added to chemotherapy.

-The European Commission has approved pembrolizumab in combination with carboplatin and either paclitaxel or nab-paclitaxel for the frontline treatment of patients with metastatic squamous non–small cell lung cancer.
+The European Commission has approved atezolizumab for use in combination with carboplatin and nab-paclitaxel for the first-line treatment of adult patients with advanced, nonsquamous non–small cell lung cancer.